Danut89/Project_Online_Cookbook/README.md

 ##  About

 **Project Name**: 🍽️ DishCraft
-**Developer**: [Danut Grigore]
+**Developer**: Danut Grigore
-**Type**: Milestone 3 - Full Stack Web Development (Code Institute)
+**Type**: Milestone 3 – Full Stack Web Development (Code Institute)

+---

 ###  Project Overview

-**DishCraft** is a full-stack, data-centric web application built using Flask and PostgreSQL that empowers users to discover, share, and manage recipes from around the world.
-The application features a clean, responsive interface designed with Bootstrap, and provides an intuitive user experience across all devices.
+**DishCraft** is a full-stack, data-centric web application that allows users to create, discover, and manage recipes in a socially engaging environment.
+Built using **Flask**, **PostgreSQL**, and **Bootstrap**, the platform delivers a responsive and intuitive experience for users on any device.

-Users can register, log in, and interact with a community of food lovers by posting, liking, and commenting on recipes.
-Admins have additional privileges to manage users, content, and comments through a dedicated dashboard.
-Whether you're a passionate home cook or just looking for new culinary inspiration, **DishCraft** makes it easy to explore and contribute to a growing collection of diverse, delicious dishes.
+Unlike traditional recipe websites that are often static or ad-heavy, DishCraft is designed to be **interactive, personal, and community-driven** — allowing users to contribute their own content, interact with others, and curate their favorite meals in one place.

+Users can register, create and manage their own recipes, like and comment on other posts, and explore recipes filtered by category, cuisine, or difficulty level.
+Admins have elevated privileges to manage user content and keep the platform safe and respectful.

+DishCraft aims to be more than a recipe site — it's a space where cooking becomes collaborative, fun, and accessible.

+---

 ###  Site Purpose

-The core purpose of DishCraft is to create an open and welcoming space for food lovers to share their creations, discover new ideas, and connect with others through cooking.
-Unlike generic recipe sites, DishCraft emphasizes user interaction — turning recipe-sharing into a dynamic, community-driven experience.

-Users can:
-- 👨‍🍳 Create, edit, and manage their personal recipes
+DishCraft was created to solve a common gap in recipe-sharing platforms: the lack of meaningful **user engagement and ownership**.
+While many recipe apps offer thousands of professionally written recipes, few allow everyday home cooks to share, save, and interact with each other in a clean, distraction-free space.

+This platform empowers users by giving them control over their culinary content and encourages interaction with a wider cooking community.

+#### The app provides:

+- 🧾 **Personal recipe management** – Add, edit, and organize your own creations
-- ❤️ Like and comment on other users’ dishes
+- ❤️ **Social interaction** – Like and comment on recipes from other users
-- 🌍 Browse recipes by category, difficulty, or cuisine
+- 🔍 **Smart discovery tools** – Search and filter recipes by category, difficulty, or cuisine
-- 🛠️ Access moderation tools (admin only) to keep content curated and respectful
+- 🛠️ **Content moderation tools** – Admins maintain a safe, curated environment

+By focusing on simplicity, clarity, and community, DishCraft makes recipe sharing a rewarding, user-led experience — for everyone from beginners to passionate food lovers.

+---

 ###  Target Audience

-DishCraft is built for:
+DishCraft is designed for:

--  **Home cooks** looking to organize and share their favorite recipes
+- 🍳 **Home cooks** who want to organize and share their personal recipes
--  **Food enthusiasts and hobby chefs** interested in feedback and inspiration
+- 🧑‍🍳 **Hobby chefs** seeking feedback and inspiration from others
--  **Beginners** who want a clean and simple way to browse easy-to-follow recipes
+- 🆕 **Beginners** who need an easy-to-use platform with accessible content
--  **Community-focused users** who enjoy social engagement through food
+- 🤝 **Social users** who enjoy liking, commenting, and discovering new dishes from peers

-Whether you're a seasoned chef or a kitchen novice, DishCraft provides the tools and platform to share your passion for food with others.
+Whether you're saving your grandmother’s stew, sharing a TikTok-inspired dish, or browsing for quick weekday ideas, **DishCraft is your personal, social cooking companion.**

 ##  User Experience (UX)